vegaprotocol/documentation/docs/releases/overview.md

 With the deployment of version 0.50.3 a new format for the account owner of the global reward account was introduced.
 When the mainnet was upgraded, the above was interpreted as a general party account rather than the newly formatted global reward account.
 As such, a balance of 21500 VEGA became locked in an account that is no longer accessible.
 To resolve this issue and recover the trapped VEGA, when the checkpoint is read, and on discovery of an old account format, the balance is transferred to the relevant new reward account.
 Full details can be seen in issue [5546 ↗](https://github.com/vegaprotocol/vega/issues/5546)

 **Unable to query the VEGA asset due to large quantum:**
 Part of testing the network version compatibility is to deploy the latest version of the software using a mainnet checkpoint file.
-During this test it was found that the VEGA asset could not be found in the data-node via the assets API.
-To resolve this issue support was introduced in the data-node for large integers for the asset quantum.
+During this test it was found that the VEGA asset could not be found in the data node via the assets API.
+To resolve this issue support was introduced in the data node for large integers for the asset quantum.
 Full details can be seen in issue [782 ↗](https://github.com/vegaprotocol/data-node/issues/782)

 **Incorrect prices returned from depth endpoint in data node API:**
 The depth value in the data node API appeared to occasionally become desynchronised from the 'true' prices.
 This was observed on testnet when a market’s prices of the 'bids' values were much higher than those of 'ask' and did not tally with values from best bid/ask.